Tips for Hosting a Vegetarian on Thanksgiving

 I know I’m beginning to sound like a broken record, but seriously: it makes most vegetarians feel bad – and possibly even more like an outcast – when the host goes to a ton of extra trouble to create an entirely different menu for one lone palate on Thanksgiving.
 Don’t get me wrong – we do appreciate the effort and we know it comes from a good place – but nobody likes to feel like a burden.

 As I alluded to in tip #1, simply including a meat-free dish or two that everyone can enjoy is ideal.
 My nephew loves a particular vegetarian tomato and olive pasta dish, so oftentimes my brother and sister-in-law will thoughtfully include that dish when they host family festivities.
 My nephew gets to enjoy a dish he loves that just happens to be meatless – and so do I (along with anyone else who wishes to partake).

 * P.S.: I have nothing against Tofurky.
 In fact, the Tofurky products I’ve tried are quite good!
-The sandwich slices in particular are surprisingly delicious and a staple in our house.
+The sandwich slices in particular are surprisingly delicious.

 Do you have a tip for hosting vegetarians on Thanksgiving?
 Please comment and share your thoughts!